kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 nitty-gritty.
 -->

-We propose adding a new, optional boolean field `usePodGroups` to the `PodDisruptionBudget.spec`.
-If this field is `false` (default) or unset, the Eviction API evaluates the PDB based on individual pod counts, preserving all existing behavior.
+We will add a new optional boolean `usePodGroups` to the `PodDisruptionBudget.spec`.
+If this field is unset or `false` (default), the Eviction API will evaluate the PDB based on individual pod counts, preserving all existing behavior.
 If `true`, the Eviction API will find the `Workload` object and its `PodGroup` as specified by the Pod spec.
-This `PodGroup`  will define the minimum number of pods required for one replica of that group to be healthy, and how many replicas are expected.
-This will be used to measure availability of pod groups, and the PDB's `minAvailable` or `maxUnavailable` will be interpreted in terms of these `PodGroup` replicas, rather than individual pods.
+This `PodGroup` defines the minimum number of pods required for a replica of that group to be healthy, and how many replicas are expected.
+Using this information, the PDB's `minAvailable` or `maxUnavailable` will be interpreted in terms of these `PodGroup` replicas, rather than individual pods.

 ### User Stories (Optional)